Sudachi-E/WiiBeamU/README.md

 ### Installation

-1. Download the WiiBeamU application from [GitHub Releases](https://github.com/Sudachi-E/WiiBeamU/releases/).
+1. Download the Wiiload Android application from [GitHub Releases](https://github.com/Sudachi-E/Wiiload Android/releases/).
 2. Install the application on your smartphone
     - Download and install the `.apk` file.
 3. Ensure your Wii/Wii U console is ready to receive the files